 However, none of this is likely to happen overnight.
 Each of these programs will require a few years before they perfect responses and the algorithms have learnt enough to engage in fluent, and safe online interactions.
 Further, we might also want to think twice before we welcome Professor Cyborg to our college.
 An academically fluent AI algorithm would be able to process and store far more information than any human being has the ability to process.
 The internet is already home to almost all of mankind’s collective intellectual memory, but until now we have only had the capacity to electronically store and index that information.
 No computer program has ever been able to grasp the complexity, vitality or implications of such information.
 A missile schematic may be top secret, but if shared over an email service, the server cannot tell the difference between that and a teenager’s essay on nuclear weapons.
 However, an algorithm that understands data like humans do, can not only help us with our research, it can also learn how to build that missile, and perhaps build it for its own use.
 We wouldn’t want that, now, would we?

 Article has been updated for accuracy.

 About The Author

-Balasubramanyam Pattah is a second year student of Masters in Development Studies at the Graduate Institute of International and Development Studies, Geneva.
+Balasubramanyam Pattath is a Research Associate at the Indian School of Business.
+He also holds a Masters in Development Studies at the Graduate Institute of International and Development Studies, Geneva.
 Originally from Kerala, India, Balu has a Bachelor in Economics from the University of Delhi.
 His interests and past work concern migration, demography, labour and, employment.
 He has served as the co-chief editor of the Hans Raj college Economics journal in 2014-15.
 He has also published several papers on the intersection of AI with manufacturing and education in peer-reviewed journals.
 During his undergraduate studies, Balu was an active quizzer and respected quizmaster.